Green Packaging for the Planet

 Plastic revolutionized modern society and yet take-away cups and packaging made of plastic are a standard of everyday life.
 However, as landfills and collections of plastic afloat in the oceans are increasing and causing even further damage, caring for the environment to combat the climate crisis has become one of the most pressing causes of today and tomorrow.
 Innovations are needed to tackle the crisis of plastic waste and pollution.
 They should take a direction that presents plastic as a material designed to be safely reused, recycled or composted.
 For many talented designers it is already the aim to pushing for more sustainable solutions in packaging design.
 The mantra is: Go green.

-This year’s iF DESIGN AWARD winners show what’s possible when principles of recycling and sustainable methods of packaging are embraced.
-The most successful designs and concepts consider what happens to the packaging once it has been removed, as the gold award-winning examples of the illustrates.
+This year’s iF DESIGN AWARD winners in the category of Packaging Design show what’s possible when principles of recycling and sustainable methods of packaging are embraced.
+The most successful designs and concepts consider what happens to the packaging once it has been removed, as the gold award-winning examples of the "REfill REuse REpeat cream jar" illustrates.
 The idea here is to keep the “mother” jar and only buy refills instead of purchasing a completely new jar.

 iF AWARD-WINNING DESIGNS 2021